Vijayroyal358/OnlineBookStore/README.md

 2. **Set Up the Database**:
    - Create a MySQL database named `bookstore`.
-   - Import the provided SQL schema (if available) to create the necessary tables.
+   - Import the provided SQL schema to create the necessary tables.

 3. **Configure Database Connection**:
    - Update the `DatabaseConnection.java` file with your MySQL database credentials: